 "A gentle heart is tied with an easy thread." ~ George Herbert

 These horses are a living piece of Florida history once vital for agriculture, ranching, the Seminole, and both gray and blue forces during the Civil War.

 Florida's first preserve (est. 1971) is also a National Landmark (est. 1974).

 King Payne led Seminole battles against both the Spanish and early Americans.
-The park that bears his name includes some of the original Alachua Savannah he fought to defend.
+This park includes some of the original Alachua Savannah he fought to defend.